light-and-ray/Minimalistic-Comfy-Wrapper-WebUI/docs/titles.md

 ### Recursive None nodes auto deactivation

-You can connect how many nodes you want to unused media inputs, it will not cause an error that provided file is None - MCWW will just recursively disconnect all the nodes that accept this media an non-optional value.
-Useful for optional media, if you want to resize, trim them, etc, but don't get an error if it's None
+You can connect how many nodes you want to unused media inputs, it will not cause an error that provided file is None - MCWW will just recursively disconnect all the nodes that accept this media as an non-optional value.
+Useful for optional media inputs, if you want to resize, trim them, etc, but don't get an error if it's None

 Example use case: `LoadVideo` -> `GetVideoComponents` -> `ImageFromBatch` -> `<an optional field>`.
 If video in `LoadVideo`, ComfyUI will give an error that `GetVideoComponents` can't accept None.
 But MCWW will instead disconnect the whole chain from the input to the optional field